walterhiggins/WMPJS/README.md

 ### Objects as Lookup tables
 In javascript it's easy for programmers to create objects and javascript can *lookup* object keys very quickly.
 A lookup table is anything you *look up* to find information.
 For example you look up a word in a dictionary to find out what the word means or you look up a name in a phone book to find out that person's phone number.

-In the following recipe we're going to change the *animalSounds.js* module from recipe 5 and use an object instead of a *switch* statement.
+In the following chapter we're going to change the *animalSounds.js* module from chapter 10 and use an object instead of a *switch* statement.
 Open up the *animalSounds.js* file located in the *scriptcraft/plugins* folder and edit it so it matches the following:

-<caption>Listing 10.1: A lookup table of Animal Sounds.</caption>
+<caption>Listing 14.1: A lookup table of Animal Sounds.</caption>

     var sounds = require('sounds');
     var input = require('input');